Dentists

 Contact form submit action appears disabled

-Static form evidence or mobile browser evidence indicates a disabled submit action near the contact path.
+Static form evidence or public page details indicates a disabled submit action near the contact path.

 Fix: Confirm the form state logic, required fields, and widget scripts, then retest without submitting patient data.